The 5 Steps to Job Analysis Success

 A job analysis is a dissection of a role within your company.
 When performing a job analysis, you look at the responsibilities included in the job, the qualifications required to do the job well, how it relates to other positions within your organization, and when/how it’s performed.

-Keep in mind: You’re not analyzing a worker’s performance in a specific position, but the actual position itself.
+Keep in mind: You’re not analysing a worker’s performance in a specific position, but the actual position itself.
 However, you may want to interview or survey workers who hold or have held the position to gain a more in-depth understanding of the role in practice.

 Is A Job Analysis The Same As A Job Evaluation?